NNPDF/nnpdf/doc/sphinx/source/vp/scripts.md

 If the user wishes to add their own, non-standard files, then it is advisable to avoid using the fit name in these files as the `vp-fitrename` command will also rename these files.

-## Obtaining a PDF from a fit
+## PDF renaming

 A `fit` is produced as a result of running `nnfit`, these are treated differently by `validphys` from a `PDF`.
 Such a `PDF` is in the LHAPDF grid format.
-One can obtain a `PDF` from a `fit` using the `vp-pdffromfit` helper script.
+One can rename PDFs in a similar fashion to fits using the `vp-pdfrename` helper script

 Simply run
 ```
-$ vp-pdffromfit <path-to-fit> <desired-name-of-PDF>
+$ vp-pdfrename <path-to-PDF> <desired-name-of-PDF>
 ```
 The optional argument `-c` or equivalently `--compress` while use `tar` to compress the output for ease of uploading the result.
 The `-l` or `--lhapdf_path` will place the `PDF` in the `LHAPDF` results directory, however, a message is always printed to standard output indicating where the PDF is placed.

 Accompanied with a `PDF` is a corresponding `.info` file which indicates various settings and properties of the `PDF`.
-By default the pre-existing `info` file is copied when running `vp-pdffromfit`.
+By default the pre-existing `info` file is copied when running `vp-pdfrename`.
 However, the user can opt to alter certain fields of this `info` file if they wish.
 For example, the `authors` entry can be modified using the `--author` flag, noting that this flag should be used several times, in conjunction with quotation marks, for cases where there are several authors,
 ```
-$ vp-pdffromfit --author "Shayan Iranipour" --author "Zahari Kassabov" NNPDF31_nlo_as_0118 patata
+$ vp-pdfrename --author "Shayan Iranipour" --author "Zahari Kassabov" NNPDF31_nlo_as_0118 patata
 ```

 The `description` entry can similarly be modified using the `--description` flag
 ```
-$ vp-pdffromfit --author "Shayan Iranipour" --author "Zahari Kassabov" --description "A new PDF that will get me a load of citations" NNPDF31_nlo_as_0118 patata
+$ vp-pdfrename --author "Shayan Iranipour" --author "Zahari Kassabov" --description "A new PDF that will get me a load of citations" NNPDF31_nlo_as_0118 patata
 ```

 The user can additionally modify the `DataVersion`, `SetIndex`, `Reference` entries using the `--data-version`, `--index`, and `--reference`